Cho Doo-soon case: Release

 Cho was released on December 12, 2020.
-He returned to Ansan to live with his wife less than 1km away from the victim's house.
+He returned to Ansan to live with his wife less than 1 km away from the victim's house.
 Na-young's father has said that he would be willing to take out a loan to give money to Cho so Cho can leave Ansan.
 Cho said "I am sorry for my crimes, and if I am released, I will live quietly without causing controversy."
 He will have to wear an ankle monitor and will be under constant surveillance on probation for 7 years.
 His probation officer will also be able to make random visits to his home.
-Despite wearing an electronic ankle bracelet there have been cases of criminals in Korea who were able to escape the country.
-71 security cameras will be placed around Ansan for the safety of residents who fear Cho's release.
+Despite wearing an electronic ankle bracelet, there have been cases of criminals in Korea who were able to escape the country.
+71 security cameras would be placed around Ansan for the safety of residents who fear Cho's release.

-On May 20, 2021, South Korean Ministry of Justice and Ansan city's government announced that the tracking and monitoring of Cho has cost over 200 million KRW during the first four months.
+On May 20, 2021, South Korean Ministry of Justice and Ansan's government announced that the tracking and monitoring of Cho has cost over 200 million KRW during the first four months.

+On March 20, 2024, Cho received a three-month prison sentence term for strolling outside past his 9 p.m. curfew for 40 minutes in December 2023.